oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

 ## Purpose

-The sample intends to help you understand some key concepts.
+The sample intends to help you understand some key concepts:

   - Providing a demonstration of the AI workloads and deep learning models Intel has optimized and validated to run on Intel hardware.
   - Show how to execute, train, and deploy Intel-optimized models.